 Skeletal and beat as he was, Studs's eyes flashed as the old performer picked up the comic queue dropped into lap: "You mean this is it?
 I'm all done?
 This is the end?"
 The old ham tried to move his head and arms diminishing this alien theater of healing and affecting to wait for the afterlife attendants to take over.
 He was ready, as always, to get on with it, wherever the hell it lead.
 And get there with a twinkle that wafted the ball into the other guy's court.

 Other Chicago icons like Dr. Quentin Reynolds have said Studs's work would, in 200 years, be the go-to history of our time.
-Chicago's best historian and Studs's greatest fan, Garry Wills, noted how Studs, a University of Chicago law graduate, once used his deafness to cool off stuffy law prof Richard Posner purposely mis-hearing then misquoting Posner as (hand cupped to ear) saying he taught "avarice"- not "evidence" - to his young would-be shysters.
-As Hemingway said of Terkel pal Algren, "He could hit with either hand."
+Chicago's best historian and Studs's greatest fan, Garry Wills, noted how Studs, a University of Chicago law graduate, once used his deafness to cool off stuffy law prof Richard Posner purposely mis-hearing then misquoting Posner as (hand cupped to ear) saying he taught "avarice," not "evidence," to his young would-be shysters.
+As Hemingway said of Terkel's pal Algren, "He could hit with either hand."
 And from anywhere.
 And make it stick.
-James Baldwin would pick up Studs's reminder that the 8-hour work day was born in Chicago in 1886 and liken Studs's work to that of Tom Paine during the American revolution.
+James Baldwin would pick up Studs's reminder that the eight-hour work day was born in Chicago in 1886 and liken Studs's work to that of Tom Paine during the American revolution.
 Common Sense is what it was called.

-Film maker and radical Haskell Wexler called Studs's sashay down Liberal Alley a saunter down "one street"--"our street".
-You know who "our" is - all of us hated liberals of the past 70 years.
+Film maker and radical Haskell Wexler called Studs's sashay down Liberal Alley a saunter down "one street"...
+"Our Street".
+You know who "our" is: all of us hated liberals of the past 70 years.
 Consumers of a trillion in Medicare while 13 trillion goes to our vaunted armed forces in their aggressive defense of freedom and its attendant fossil fuels.
 (Note to anti-liberal critics: I've written more than 50 books and done 1,100 photo covers.
 I flew 52 combat missions over Europe, hold five Air Medals, one for shooting down a Focke Wulf 190 at 60 yards, the DFC and the French Croix de Guerre.
 I led 1,100 B-24 bombers to Berlin.
-I spent 8 months flying the Pacific wounded home, and flew MacArthur's Occupation staff into Japan.
+I spent eight months flying the Pacific wounded home, and flew MacArthur's Occupation staff into Japan.
 I was a National Racquetball singles and State champion in 1982 and the Bugle Champ of the East Bronx in 1935.
-Plus I had 9 months of college in all.
+Plus I had nine months of college in all.
 So there.)

 Studs didn't mind criticism or mild competition, but he suffered fools poorly.
 One of his network competitors for the lady-trade of the houseworking set was Paul Gibson.
 Studs claimed it was Gibson's slow stetorian voice that got the lauds "and made them think his windbaggery and empty sub-Reader's Digest fluff was wisdom."
-I remember one lunch I shared with Studs, Nelson Algren and Herman Kogan where the subject was Arthur Godfrey's radio boast that he had shot an elephant in Kenya at 30 yards- to secure matching umbrella stands made of the poor thing's feet.
+I remember one lunch I shared with Studs, Nelson Algren and Herman Kogan where the subject was Arthur Godfrey's radio boast that he had shot an elephant in Kenya at 30 yards—to secure matching umbrella stands made of the poor thing's feet.
 The defense of defenseless animals made Godfrey and his network back off.
-This was, of course, before Jon Stewart was born.
-But in part Stewart exists because Studs was brave enough to take on the gig guys- usually using, as Stewart does, their on words and deeds to jab them into a consciousness that someone is watching.
-How Studs would have exulted in the story of Newt Gingrich's infidelity while attacking Bill Clinton for same in Congress.
+(This was, of course, before Jon Stewart was born.)
+But in part Stewart exists because Studs was brave enough to take on the gig guys, usually using, as Stewart does, their own words and deeds to jab them into a consciousness that someone is watching.
+How Studs would have exulted in the story of Newt Gingrich's infidelity while attacking Bill Clinton for the same in Congress.
 His later defense: his adultery was designed to strengthen his political chops.
 Something like that.
 Our current history did have beginnings.

 Early on, while running Stud's Place, a fictional TV joint with Beverly Younger as smarmy waitress, I remember one interview Studs did with Chicago TV's brilliant Dave Garroway.